wei0121/nodebb-plugin-s3-uploads/README.md

 ## Caveats

 * Currently all uploads are stored in S3 keyed by a UUID and file extension, as such, if a user uploads multiple avatars, all versions will still exist in S3.
 This is a known issue and may require some sort of cron job to scan for old uploads that are no longer referenced in order for those objects to be deleted from S3.

+## Contributing

+Pull requests are welcome but we ask a few things:
+* Do not make pulls to master use a feature branch that starts with `feature/` for features and `bug/` for bugs.
+* Use eslint and the config included the basics are;
+    * Tabs not spaces.
+    * Double quotes not singles.
+* Leave the code in a better state than when you started